 The data were said to be "consistent with preclinical studies, published in the scientific journal Nature, which showed that a single dose of the vaccine successfully prevented subsequent infection and provided complete protection in the lungs of nonhuman primates," J&J said.

-Based on the interim findings, the company decided to move ahead with a single dose containing 5x1010 virus particles in its pivotal phase III Ensemble trial, designed to enroll up to 60,000 volunteers across three continents, starting in the U.S.
+Based on the interim findings, the company decided to move ahead with a dose containing 5x1010 virus particles in its pivotal phase III Ensemble trial, designed to enroll up to 60,000 volunteers across three continents.

-It wasn't clear how many people have enrolled in the now-stopped placebo-controlled study, initiated in September.
-But the inclusion criteria at least paint a general picture of who they are: adults 18 or older, with what's hoped to be a "significant representation from those that are over age 60" with and without co-morbidities.
+It wasn't clear on Friday how many people have enrolled in the now-stopped placebo-controlled study, initiated in September.
+But the inclusion criteria at least paint a general picture of who they are: adults 18 or older, with what's hoped to be a "significant representation from those that are over age 60" with and without comorbidities.

 J&J has already made significant deals to supply the vaccine globally, announcing on Aug.
 5 that the U.S. Department of Health and Human Services and Department of Defense (DoD) had agreed to support a large-scale manufacturing demonstration of the vaccine that would produce 100 million doses.
 Under the terms of the agreement, the federal government will own the resulting 100 million doses of vaccine.
 A BARDA contract/DoD contract was, at the time, expected to provide about $1 billion to support the manufacturing demonstration project, including support for the ability to deliver vaccine doses to government-designated locations across the country.

-On Oct.
-8, the EC also approved an advance purchase agreement, giving European Union Member States an option to secure up to 400 million doses of the vaccine.
+Oct.
+8 the EC also approved an advance purchase agreement, giving European Union Member States have an option to secure up to 400 million doses of the vaccine.
 A similar supply deal was made with Canada.